![]() |

 Copyright policies

-The author(s), as owner(s) of the patrimonial rights of the published article, declare(s) that they have full disposition of the article without any limitation, restriction or charge, including the graphic, photographic, drawings, tables, diagrams and any other element that is part of the article.
+The author(s), as owner(s) of moral and property rights of the published article, declare(s) that they have full disposition of the article without any limitation, restriction or charge, including the graphic, photographic, drawings, tables, diagrams and any other element that is part of the article.
 They also declare that the intellectual property rights of third parties have not been infringed.

 The authors will retain their copyright and will grant the journal, free of charge, the right to publish their work in the first instance.